kstenerud/concise-encoding/cbe-specification.md

           imaginary: float32 = 3.0  (40 40 00 00)
       }

-Encoded as a custom type (Note: multibyte values are encoded in little endian byte order):
+Encoded as a custom type (Note: the multibyte values are encoded in little endian byte order):

      *1 *2 *3 *4          *5
     [92 01 10 f6 28 3c 40 00 00 40 40]